-Your boat is equipped with 4 standard cleats.
-They are installed to provide areas to permit you to tie off the boat at dockside, tie off to another boat that is anchored, secure bumpers/fenders, tie off the anchor, etc. You should never use the cleats for towing another boat or skier.
+Your boat is equipped with 7 standard cleats.
+They are installed to provide areas to permit you to tie off the boat at dockside, tie off to another boat that is anchored, secure bumpers/fenders, and/or tie off the anchor (when dropped) to prevent the line from pulling on the optional windlass, etc. You should never use the cleats for towing another boat or skier.

-Bow Rail/Low Profile Recessed
+Bow Rail

-The low profile recessed bow rail is constructed of stainless steel.
+The bow rail is constructed of stainless steel.
 The railing, which is through bolted to the gunwale, is provided for safety.
 Never use the bow rail to tie off to anything heavier than a bumper/fender.
 Do not use the bow rail for anchoring, or to tie off to the dock or another boat.
 Do not use the bow rail to tow another boat or skier.
 Never stand on the bow rail or use it as leverage when pulling up an anchor, a fish or any other objects.
 Do not use the bow rail to tie off and/or secure a large catch, etc.